 Small business owners are in need of more working capital, but also face challenges in obtaining it, according to a new study from Pepperdine University Graziadio School of Business and Management.

-The 2015 Pepperdine Private Capital Markets Project Survey Report showed that while 89 percent of privately held businesses have enthusiasm for putting growth strategies into action in the coming year, only 52 percent say they have the fund necessary to accomplish their goals.
+The 2015 Pepperdine Private Capital Markets Project Survey Report showed that while 89 percent of privately held businesses have enthusiasm for putting growth strategies into action in the coming year, only 52 percent say they have the funds necessary to accomplish their goals.
 Forty-seven percent said they were on the hunt for bank business loans or business credit card financing, while 13 percent were turning to friends and family.

 “Last year’s frothy private capital markets appear to have calmed down a bit,” Pepperdine Assistant Professor Craig Everett said in a media release.
 “Lending standards for senior debt seem to have tightened somewhat and private equity deal multiples have pulled back from a year ago.
 Mezzanine debt is the only capital category that appears to be continuing to increase its appetite for risk.”